johanperjulius1/transport_optimum_client/README.md

 # Purpose:
 The purpose of this application is to calculate the price + route of a transport delivery and display in depth information to the user.

+# To do:

+- Change naming for confirmation message ( message box or something )
+-
+-

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).